 - Inspire a love of learning and independence that will remain with them throughout school.

-- Laura Tracanna- Teacher & EYFS Phase Leader
+- Laura Tracanna- Assistant Headteacher (EYFS) and Teacher

 - Kelly Nash – Teaching Assistant

-- Helen Woolf – Assistant Headteacher and SENCo (Special Educational Needs Co-ordinator)
+- Helen Woolf – Deputy Headteacher and SENCo (Special Educational Needs Co-ordinator)

 - Deborah Howard- Headteacher